insight-platform/Savant/docs/adapters.md

 #### Edge Patterns

-Edge patterns are often aim to provide real-time operations for data-sources with lowest latency possible.
-To implement that, you may utilize the `PUB/SUB` socket pair because it drops the packets which cannot be timely processed by the `SUB` part.
-This mechanism works absolutely greate when used with streams delivering `MJPEG`, `RAW`, `JPEG`, `PNG` and other independent video-frames.
-It is troublesome to use the pattern with video-encoded streams because drops causes video corruption.
+Edge patterns often aim to provide real-time operations for data sources with the lowest latency possible.
+To implement that, you may utilize the `PUB/SUB` socket pair because it drops the packets that the `SUB` part cannot process in a timely manner.
+This mechanism works absolutely great when used with streams delivering `MJPEG`, `RAW`, `JPEG`, `PNG`, and other independent video frames.
+Using the pattern with video-encoded streams is troublesome because drops cause video corruption.

 ![Savant socket pairs (11)](https://user-images.githubusercontent.com/15047882/228739197-fe5289b8-ff2e-47ea-95e8-39eea1adaeb2.png)

+The first pattern may be used when neither adapters nor framework must be frozen because of the sink stalling.
+The second pattern is beneficial when the sink guarantees the processing, and you do not concern that it can be overwhelmed, causing the framework pipeline to stall too.

 ### DEALER/ROUTER